 High-Resolution AR/VR displays are supposed to be viewed very near to the eye, which is a high-precision imager itself.
 So, NEDs are some of the highest-resolution displays, fitting the most pixels in the smallest form factor for a seamless visual experience of images close up.

 The system that is utilized to assess an integrated AR/VR display should have sufficient resolution to gather all of the details in pixel-dense displays, which may be visible to the human eye at close range.

-Due to the sufficient resolution of the imaging system’s CCD, each display pixel may be imaged over multiple CCD pixels, allowing pixel-level defect detection, as seen in Figure 8).
+Due to the sufficient resolution of the imaging system’s sensor, each display pixel may be imaged over multiple sensor pixels, allowing pixel-level defect detection, as seen in Figure 8).

 Figure 8.
 The top image shows the raw image captured by a high-resolution photometric imager.
 On the bottom, an analysis has been applied to detect tiny pixel-level defects.
 Close-up viewing in the AR/VR headset may make such defects apparent to the human eye.

 Positioning the measurement device to observe the entire display FOV beyond the goggles is one of the biggest challenges in measuring near-eye displays within headsets.

 Tests can be performed to assess any defects that may be visible to the user during the operation of the device if the measurement system can attain an image of the full display FOV as the user sees it.
 The challenge is that the human eye is at a very specific position within AR/VR headsets.

 A display measurement system that can replicate the position, size and FOV of human vision within the headset is crucial for capturing an image of the display for evaluating all qualities that the user may see.